Matthew Beziat / Flickr

 “It is best to coat the wood before the bees ‘find’ it because the next generation will return the following year to try again, and again, once the wood has been tunneled,” says Barbara Bloetscher, also an entomologist with Ohio State University.

 While wood stains will not deter carpenter bees, any exterior finishes with oil or polyurethane bases will help.
-Each spring, start early, plan on spraying the exterior of your log home with an insecticide.
-Obviously, because of the expanse of wood, this can be time-consuming.
+Each spring, start early, and plan on spraying the exterior of your log home with an insecticide.

 Look for the right ingredients